Wileyville, West Virginia

-Wileyville is an unincorporated village in Wetzel County, West Virginia, United States.
+Wileyville is an unincorporated community in Wetzel County, West Virginia, United States.
 It lies at an elevation of 804 feet (245 m).
-There is a grocery store at Wileyville.
 Wileyville once had a post office with ZIP code 26186, which closed on March 10, 2007.
-The post office is now located at Littleton, with both Wileyville and Littleton having the ZIP code of 26581.
+The post office is now located within Littleton and for mailing purposes both Wileyville and Littleton have a ZIP code of 26581.